raj-aws122/atc-application/README.md

-Certainly!
-Here's a simplified README.md for deploying a web application on AWS using Kubernetes with the focus on code contents:

-README.md

 Deploying a Web Application with Kubernetes on AWS This guide outlines the steps to deploy a simple static web application in a Kubernetes cluster provisioned on AWS.